AntonFagerberg/rackla/README.md

 # a is now "dead" and can't be used anymore
 ```

-Under normal circumstances, the `Rackla` struct should be "invisible".
+Under normal circumstances, the `Rackla` type should be "invisible".
 Think of it as the box which the data is transported inside and that all the functions you use automatically opens the box, takes out the value for you and then puts it in a new box when you're done with it.

 (Or simply think of it as a monad if you're comfortable with that.)